What is a cataract?

 A comprehensive eye examination by your optometrist can determine if you have a cataract forming.

 How are cataracts treated?

-In the early stages of a cataract, where vision is only minimally affected, your doctor of optometry can sometimes prescribe new lenses for your glasses to give you the sharpest vision possible.
-When the cataracts start to interfere with your daily activities and glasses cannot improve this vision, your doctor of optometry will refer you to an ophthalmologist (eye surgeon) who may recommend the surgical removal of the cataracts.
+In the early stages of a cataract, where vision is only minimally affected, your optometrist can sometimes prescribe new lenses for your glasses to give you the sharpest vision possible.
+When the cataracts start to interfere with your daily activities and glasses cannot improve this vision, your optometrist will refer you to an ophthalmologist (eye surgeon) who may recommend the surgical removal of the cataracts.

 When will I need to have cataracts removed?

 Cataracts may develop slowly over many years or they may form rapidly in a matter of months.
 Some cataracts never progress to the point that they need to be removed.
-When a change in glasses can no longer provide functional vision, and the cataract is starting to interfere with your daily activities, your Doctor of Optometry will arrange a consultation with a cataract surgeon.
+When a change in glasses can no longer provide functional vision, and the cataract is starting to interfere with your daily activities, your optometrist will arrange a consultation with a cataract surgeon.

 What happens after cataract surgery?

-The old cloudy lens is removed and an intraocular lens implant, inserted in your eye at the time of surgery, serves as a “new lens.”
+The old cloudy lens is removed and an intraocular lens implant, inserted in your eye at the time of surgery, serves as a new lens.
 Sometimes the lens implant can give you good enough distance vision that you may not require glasses.
 Your near vision will still be blurred, so you may need glasses to read.
-Your Doctor of Optometry will prescribe new lenses for your glasses about four weeks after surgery to maximize your distance and near vision and may recommend lens implant options with new “specialized” intraocular lenses designed to minimize your need for glasses following the surgery.
+Your optometrist will prescribe new lenses for your glasses about four weeks after surgery to maximize your distance and near vision and may recommend lens implant options with new specialized intraocular lenses designed to minimize your need for glasses following the surgery.